modernish/modernish/README.md

   file with `>>` throws an error rather than creating the file. (zsh \< 5.1) This is a bug making `use safe` less convenient to work with, as this sets the `-C` (`-o noclobber`) option to reduce accidental overwriting of files.
-  The `safe` module requies an explicit override to tolerate this bug.
+  The `safe` module requires an explicit override to tolerate this bug.
 * `BUG_ARITHINIT`: In dash 0.5.9.1, using unset or empty variables in arithmetic expressions causes the shell to error out with an "Illegal number" error.
 Instead, according to POSIX, it should take them as a value of zero.